Tbrennan6/IcelandicNow/blog/2025-6-17_how-to-order.md

 ### Side dishes
 To add a side dish or a detail to your food order, you use the word *með* with the accusative case.

-Example 1: Get ég fengið ostborgara með litlan skammt af frönskum. - (Can I get a cheeseburfer with a small order of fries?)\
+Example 1: Get ég fengið steik með körtuflur. - (Can I get a steak with potatoes).
-Example 2: Get ég fengið steik með körtuflum. - (Can I get a steak with potatoes).
+Example 2: Get ég fengið ostborgara með litlan skammt af frönskum. - (Can I get a cheeseburfer with a small order of fries?)\

 ### Ingredients
 Not to be confused with a side dish, some dishes or foods are to be specified by their ingredients.
 This can become important if the resurant offers multiple ways of preparing a dish or if you are making a modification.
 This is done with the *með* but the dative.